Fighting For Your Property Rights When Facing Criminal Charges

 The government can take the property of an individual suspected of a drug crime – even before they face trial.
 Any assets thought to be paid for with money from a drug crime (a car, home, boat or other property) can be taken by the government.
 The asset forfeiture, based on the value of the property, is punitive in nature.
 Double jeopardy may apply, so an individual found guilty of the applicable crime may be able to avoid additional seizing of assets.

-At Monzón, Guerra & Associates, our Lincoln criminal defense lawyers are experienced helping clients get their property back after the government has seized it during a drug search.
+At Monzón, Guerra & Chipman, our Lincoln criminal defense lawyers are experienced helping clients get their property back after the government has seized it during a drug search.
 This is a quasi-criminal action, requiring an individual to file a claim as the owner of the seized property.

 Experienced Legal Counsel Is Available To You